prof3ssorSt3v3/mad9011/docs/modules/week7/README.md

 ## Make me look good!

-First, we will go over Layout & Composition, the fundation of design to help us place different visual element in a layout.
+To make an image look good, we will first go over the fundation of design for Layout & Composition.

 <YouTube
   title="Beginning Graphic Design: Layout & Composition"